Physics and Economics: Modeling and Forecasting

 IN BRIEF

-• Economic Modeling: a crucial process for analyzing economic systems.
+• Economic modeling: a crucial process for analyzing economic systems.

 • Econophysics: a multidisciplinary approach that uses tools from physics to solve economic problems.